K3 Technology

 2. Implement sensitivity labels.
 Copilot respects labels — if a document is labeled "Highly Confidential," it won't surface in responses to unauthorized users.

 3. Start with a pilot group.
-Roll out to 5-10 users first, monitor what Copilot surfaces, fix permission issues before expanding.
+Roll out to a small, representative group first, monitor what Copilot surfaces, and fix permission issues before expanding.

 4. Train your team.
 Copilot is powerful but not intuitive.
 Users need role-based examples, prompt guidance, and clear rules for reviewing AI-assisted work.